Dual curvature measures for log-concave functions: Introduction

-for each Borel set $\eta\subset \sn$, where $K_f$ is the support of $f$. \end{definition} These two measures generated through differentiating the $q$-th moment of a log-concave function $f$ with respect to sup-convolution are associated with the absolutely continuous and singular part of the distributional derivative of $f$, respectively.
-It is worth noting that in the case of characteristic function of convex body, the measure $\widetilde{C}^{s}_{q}(f;\cdot)$ recovers the $(1,q)$-dual curvature measure for convex bodies appearing in \eqref{eq 92}.
+These two measures generated through differentiating the $q$-th moment of a log-concave function $f$ with respect to sup-convolution are associated with the absolutely continuous and singular part of the distributional derivative of $f$, respectively.
+It is worth noting that in the case of the characteristic function of a convex body, the measure $\widetilde{C}^{s}_{q}(f;\cdot)$ recovers the $(1,q)$-dual curvature measure for convex bodies appearing in \eqref{eq 92}.

-The first of our main theorems shows that the limit in \eqref{eq 93} does exist under minor assumptions on $f$ near the origin. \begin{theorem} Let $f=e^{-\phi}\in \Lc(\rn)$ with non-zero finite $\L^1$ norm and $q>0$.
+The first of our main theorems shows that the limit in \eqref{eq 93} does exist under minor assumptions on $f$ and $g$ near the origin. \begin{theorem} Let $f=e^{-\phi}\in \Lc(\rn)$ with non-zero finite $\L^1$ norm and $q>0$.
 Assume $f$ achieves its maximum at the origin and

 for some $0<\alpha<1$.